 Many ASU policies require you to be taking out a mortgage or rearranging one to qualify for cover.
 So what about those who don’t have a mortgage?

 Stand-alone unemployment income protection insurance is now available for those who want to protect some or all of their income against the risk of redundancy.
 They do NOT have to have a mortgage to protect.

-There are limits as too how much you can insure – there has to be some incentive to find another job – and there are usually waiting periods before a claim can be made.
-This is to stop someone only taking cover when they suspect redundancy may be looming – insurers need to protect themselves against early claims.
+There are limits as too how much you can insure for as there has to be some incentive to find another job.
+Therefore, the reduced income, even with insurance, is seen as a way to ensure you will look for new work.
+There are usually waiting periods following a plan starting before a claim can be made.
+This prevents someone taking out cover suspecting redundancy may be looming – insurers need to protect themselves against early claims.